-- 23. 166th Avenue NE Corridor Plan from NE 100th Street to NE 85th Street (2013).
-Complete study of the corridor and preliminary design for the preferred alternative. - 24.
+- 21. 166th Avenue NE Corridor Plan from NE 100th Street to NE 85th Street (2013).
+Complete study of the corridor and preliminary design for the preferred alternative. - 22.
 Overlake Access Ramp City Street Portion Preliminary Design (2013).
-In coordination with the WSDOT portion of the access ramp, the City will complete preliminary design, environmental, and right-of-way plans to position the local street portion for future funding. - 25.
-NE 26th Street East of 152nd Avenue NE (2014).
-Work with Metro and representatives for the former Group Health property to position the City to acquire the right-of-way to complete this street required in the development agreement for the former Group Health site. - 26.
+In coordination with the WSDOT portion of the access ramp, the City will complete preliminary design, environmental, and right-of-way plans to position the local street portion for future funding. - 23.
+NE 26th Street east of 152nd Avenue NE (2014).
+Work with Metro and representatives for the former Group Health property to position the City to acquire the right-of-way to complete this street required in the Group Health Development Agreement. - 24.
 Redmond Central Connector Phase III (2014).
 Complete project development for Willows Road and the final phase of the Redmond Central Connector from NE 100th Street to NE 124th Street to position the project for future funding.